mvolkmann/blog/src/alpine.md

 This magic property holds data associated with an event that was dispatched using the `$dispatch` function.
+It is used to access the event inside an event handling function.
 See the example under `$dispatch`.

 ### $id